 Free Public Schooling is offered to children in the US beginning at age 5.
-We have set aside time in our schedule to complete the public school registration during the 2nd week in January.
+We have set aside time in our schedule to complete the public school registration.
 If you would like information on enrolling children under the age of 5 in a private preschool, please let us know.
-In order to register your child/children successfully, you required to complete steps 1 and 2.
+In order to register your child/children successfully, your required to complete steps 1 and 2.
 All documents must be translated in English – including immunization records.

 1.)
 Pre-register online.
 To begin the online pre-registration process please click on the link here: Online Pre-registration

 2.)
 Print out and complete the enrollment packet by clicking on the link below.
 Complete one packet for each child you are registering.
 Enrollment Packet.

 If you can not access the link above please download the pdf copy here